-Starting in 1918, this pandemic claimed the lives of more people than both the war deaths of World War I & II.
+Starting in 1918, this pandemic claimed more people’s lives than both the war deaths of World War I & II.

-It is largely unknown and largely unreported at the time due to the ‘Sedition Act’ and to “keep up public moral”.
+It is largely unknown and largely unreported at the time due to the ‘Sedition Act’ and to “keep up public morale.”

 The Empire State Building cost nearly 1/3 less than budgeted.